asahalperin/Pontera/README.md

 Delete Client can be individual test so i created new test for this purpose instead to delete it using After annotation.
 It's possible to delete data using Rest API Delete method

 ## Failures
-I added some failures (In comments under AddClients test clas) to se the screenshots and failures logs
+I added some failures (In comments under AddClients test class) to see the screenshots and failures logs